whymarrh/whymarrh.com/src/style/js.md

 1. Place 1 space between function arguments
 1. Set off operators with spaces (unless you&rsquo;re an animal)
 1. Add a trailing newline to the end of each file
-1. Don&rsquo; have more than one empty line in succession
+1. Don&rsquo;t have more than one empty line in succession

 One of the better examples I can think of regarding tabs and spaces: